samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 This spell repairs a single break or tear in an object you touch, such as a broken chain link, two halves of a broken key, a torn cloak, or a leaking wineskin.
 As long as the break or tear is no larger than 1 foot in any dimension, you mend it, leaving no trace of the former damage.

-This spell can physically repair a magic item, but it can’t restore magic to such an object.
+This spell can physically repair a magic item, but it can't restore magic to such an object.

 ---